waipangsze/waipangsze.github.io/_posts/2023-04-30-ERA5_dataset.md

 ## Error: Missing/incomplete configuration file: /home/xx/.cdsapirc??

-原因是缺少 C:\Users\OUSUSU下缺少 .cdsapirc 文件 ， 这个文件里装着下载的Key，我们到这个连接（ https://cds.climate.copernicus.eu/api-how-to ）按照要求拿到我们的Key，没有注册的注册，注册后右边回直接出现key，这时我们把右边的东西复制
+The reason is that the .cdsapirc file under /home/xx/ is missing.
+This file contains the downloaded Key.
+We go to this link (https://cds.climate.copernicus.eu/api-how-to) to get it as required To our Key, if there is no registration, the key will appear directly on the right after registration.
+At this time, we will copy the things on the right
-Copy the code displayed beside, in the file $HOME/.cdsapirc (in your Unix/Linux environment).
+Copy the code shown next to the file $HOME/.cdsapirc (in your Unix/Linux environment).

+check,
 > ll -a /home/wpsze/.cdsapirc